leonardlabat/po-files-reader-mvc/README.md

 TODO :

-- Persistence container within html mvc helpers
+- Persistence container within html mvc helpers to ensure cache for loaded cultures with all translations
 - Ilogger interface to plug
-- unit tests
+- unit testing
--

 For helpers : files should be in App_Data/Localization/{cultureUI}/